-The Family Attachment Lab conducts research that will increase our understanding of the interpersonal processes underlying mental health and illness, particularly family interactions and attachment relationships.
+The mission of the Family Attachment Lab (FAL) is to increase our understanding of interpersonal processes underlying psychological risk and resilience by (a) developing integrated theoretical models, (b) conducting basic science research to test theoretical postulates, and (c) providing essential training in family research skills to the next generation of counseling psychologists.
+A guiding objective of the lab is to advance the theoretical and empirical interchange between attachment and family systems theories.
 Dr. Shelley A. Riggs directs the UNT Family Attachment Lab, which consists of 5-8 graduate students and 2-5 undergraduate students at any one time.

 Dr. Riggs also provides professional consulting services.
 For example, she has served as a consultant to grant investigators who utilize the Adult Attachment Interview (AAI).
 She is certified for reliability to code the AAI, trains individuals to administer the interview, and provides theoretical expertise regarding the interpretation of findings.
 In addition, Dr. Riggs has done forensic consulting regarding the family and attachment issues (e.g., psychosocial histories, child custody and visitation decisions).